MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-apn-database-submission.md

 Use the sections in this topic when you are planning to add a new APN to the baseline COSA/APN database that ships with WIndows, or update an existing one.

 > [!IMPORTANT]
-> Starting in Windows 10, Version 1703, the APN database is replaced by a new format called COSA.
-Windows 8, Windows 8.1, and versions of Windows 10 before Version 1703 will continue to use the APN database while Windows 10, Version 1703 and later use COSA.
+> Starting in Windows 10, version 1703, the APN database is replaced by a new format called COSA.
+Windows 8, Windows 8.1, and versions of Windows 10 before version 1703 will continue to use the APN database while Windows 10, version 1703 and later use COSA.
 For a list of frequently asked questions about COSA, see [COSA FAQ](cosa---faq.md).

 ## The APN update process